lcnsalerno/blog/_pages/videogames.markdown

 - *June's Journey*, by Wooga, is the #1 top-grossing Hidden Object game in the world.
 - Launched in 2017, it's still going strong with weekly content releases, for a total of +300 main story chapters released since launch.
-- As one of the six writers in the writing team, I write main chapters and side stories, create characters and settings, and plot entire year-long volumes, working in the writers room with my team on a almost daily basis.
+- As one of the six writers in the writing team, I write main chapters and side stories, create characters and settings, and plot entire year-long volumes, working in the writers room with my team on a daily basis.
-- Writing chapters in *June's Journey* also implies briefing artists on new characters, backgrounds, and cutscenes, and brainstorming with design on puzzle scenes.
+- Writing chapters in *June's Journey* includes briefing artists on new characters, backgrounds, and cutscenes, and brainstorming with design on puzzle scenes.

 Play June's Journey now on [Android](https://play.google.com/store/apps/details?id=net.wooga.junes_journey_hidden_object_mystery_game&hl=en&gl=US) and [iOS](https://apps.apple.com/us/app/junes-journey-hidden-objects/id1200391796).